make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

   - It means that $+\mathbf{q}$
     and $-\mathbf{q}$
     both represent the same rotation.
+  - Sometimes I find it helpful
-  - I like to think of unit quaternions as the **square roots** of a rotation.
+    to think of unit quaternions
+    as the **square roots** of a rotation.
   - For example, the number $9$
     has two square roots: $+3$